Boykai/thatdambot/README.md

 ## Deploy the Backend Processing
 1. Locally, navigate to the Backend folder and for each function folder run npm install.
-2. Right click and zip up the entire backend folder.
+2. From within the Backend folder, highlight the sub-folders (including host.json), right click and zip up the entire folder
 3. Navigate to the following url: `https://<yourfunctionname>.scm.azurewebsites.net/ZipDeploy`
 4. Drag and drop the zip file into the folder and wait for it to be deployed.
 5. When deployed, go to the storage account and create two containers (one called **videos** and one called **images**)